ChalkDoc/Heyloo/README.md

 ## Things to polish
 The music that is used comes from bensound.com/royalty-free-music and should be noted somewhere on the website of its use.

+## Minimum Viable Product Requirements

+1. Teacher logs in (Email log in supported)
+2. On login success, teach taken to HIS Admin page.
+Page should show status of previous rooms, some finished (scores recorded), some live.
+Admin page should have ability to create a quiz.

+**********
+Laura ADD Minimum Quiz creation steps here
+***********

+3. Teacher creates a room and room is created.
+4. Student goes to Register page and enters name and room code from Teachers projector view.
+6. Student is placed in confirmation page, teacher is notified that student has joined.
+7. Teacher starts game by pressing Start game button.

+# QUESTION LOOP
+* Counted of 5 seconds to start of question, students screen is blank.

+* Question is displayed alone for 10 seconds.
+Students screen is blank
+* Teacher's display shows question and 4 possible answers.
+A countdown of 30 seconds shows how long students can vote.
+During this time students view shows 4 buttons and can vote for an answer once.
+Once the vote is registered, the page notifies the student that their vote was cast.
+After 30 seconds, If no vote is given the screen notifies student no vote was recorded.
+* Screen changes to results page for that question.
+Student Results page shows total points for the user for that question, or if no vote was given and current ranking (3rd out of 7 students) in total.
+At same time, teachers view shows a histogram of student votes for the question among the 4 possible answers.
+Options here: Start Next question, or end game.

+Repeat these steps for each question

+END OF GAME

+Teacher screen taken to the final scoreboard showing the winner.